What is rotator cuff injury?

 Rotator cuff injuries can develop gradually from repetitive overhead movements, age-related wear, or muscle imbalances.
 They can also occur acutely from falls, lifting heavy objects, or sudden forceful movements.
 Poor posture that rounds the shoulders forward narrows the space where the rotator cuff tendons move, increasing friction and wear over time.

-How virtual PT helps with rotator cuff injury
+How online PT helps with rotator cuff injury

 What to expect